ATI-Wuhan/WhatieSDK_iOS/README.md

 ## Usage
 ### 1. SDK Init
 The SDK should be init before any APIs in SDK used.
 This init operation is recommended to be done in the function didFinishLaunching... with accessId and accessKey.
+Note: To use the SDK, you should contact us to apply for accessId and accessKey.
 Example:
 ```objc
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {